 A farm cooperative involves a network of member farmers who reap many benefits of doing business as a unit.
 Individual farms work together to buy necessary supplies and services, as well as distribute, market and sell their products.
 Farmers save costs and access goods and services otherwise unavailable to them.

-Many organizations help advance America’s farmers and support cooperative business models in agriculture:
+Many organizations help advance America’s farmers and support cooperative business models in agriculture.
+Some agricultural cooperative examples of support include:

 - National Council of Farmer Cooperatives